IrinaSing/Readeer/README.md

 If there is a "-" before a word in the text property, then the fuzzy search excludes the search results which have that word.

 Fuzzy search only returns limited information about the book.
-To
+This method limits the number of books returned to 30.

 - **URL**